ballerina-attic/module-ballerinax-jira/README.md

 ## Working with Jira connector actions

-All the actions return two values: result and error.
-Results can be either`ballerina struct objects` or boolean values,depends on the context.
+All actions of Jira Connector return two values: result and error.
+Results can be either`ballerina struct objects` or `boolean` values,depends on the context.
 Error response is also a ballerina struct object of type`JiraConnectorError`.
 If the actions was successfull, then the requested struct object or boolean `TRUE` response will be returned while the `JiraConnectorError` will be **null** and vice-versa.

 ##### Example
 * Request